 It is not uncommon to find hateful comments online, highlighting how his bad manners should have prevented him from being considered “the best”.

-After all, by having a listen to the recordings of his angry outbursts, we can all sympathize with his poor bandmates, who were brutally reprimanded on a regular basis.
+After all, by having a listen to the recordings of his angry outbursts, we can all sympathize with his poor bandmates, who were brutally reprimanded regularly.

 On top of employing tyranny with his band members, Buddy Rich often started brawls with his friend and rival Frank Sinatra.
 The two legendary jazz musicians would have kept a relationship of love and hate throughout their whole lives.
 The competition between the two was quite brutal, but their friendship would resist time.